Concordia University-Ann Arbor

 Showing demographic groups with ≥ 5 graduating students.

-The student demographic with the highest graduation rate at Concordia University-Ann Arbor is Male and Hispanic or Latino (75% graduation rate).
-Across all Baccalaureate Colleges, Asian Female students have the highest graduation rate (72.4%).
+The student demographic with the highest graduation rate in 2021 at Concordia University-Ann Arbor is Female and White (69.5% graduation rate).
+Across all Baccalaureate Colleges, Asian Female students have the highest graduation rate (72.9%).

 The department of education defines graduation rate as the percentage of full-time, first-time students who received a degree or award within 150% of "normal time" to completion.